Home of Calcium for Health.com

 Food Sources of Calcium to Prevent Kidney Stones

-This site explains the role of calcium nutrition and kidney stones.
+This article, Kidney Stone Diet, explains the role of calcium nutrition and kidney stones.
 It includes a list of food sources of calcium and says that diets for managing calcium kidney stones have adequate calcium nutrition for most adults.
 Being attentive to how much calcium rich foods you intake is vital to prevent and manage kidney stones.
 It also explains hypercalciuria, a condition when there is too much calcium nutrition in urine.
 In certain cases, the stones can be prevented by controlling how many foods high in calcium you eat.

-© 2006 - 2010 CalciumForHealth.com.
+© 2006 - CalciumForHealth.com.
 All rights reserved.

 Calcium for Health